-Press the serial address + button and the numeric keypad will display.
-Enter the serial address and press the return button.

-Press the baudrate button and select from the drop down list.

-Press the data button for 7 or 8 and that button will highlight with a white dot indicating that it has been selected.

-Press either 1 or 2 Stop Bits.
+- Press the serial address + button and the numeric keypad will display.
+Enter the serial address and press the return button. - Press the baudrate button and select from the drop down list. - Select data bits 7 or 8 and that button will highlight with a white dot indicating that it has been selected. - Select either 1 or 2 Stop Bits.